SamNofee/vst-cn-doc/doc/#TechnicalDocumentation.md

-### The Processing Part
+### 处理部分

 ![img](IMAGE/processorpart.png)

-The processing part consists of two related interfaces:[ Steinberg::Vst::IComponent](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html) and [Steinberg::Vst::IAudioProcessor](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html).
-The reason for splitting the two is to use the basic interfaces [Steinberg::Vst::IComponent](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html) not only for audio plug-ins but also for other kinds of media (e.g. video processing in the future).
+处理部分由两个相关接口组成：[Steinberg::Vst::IComponent](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html)和[Steinberg::Vst::IAudioProcessor](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html)。The reason for splitting the two is to use the basic interfaces [Steinberg::Vst::IComponent](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponent.html) not only for audio plug-ins but also for other kinds of media (e.g. video processing in the future).
 Hence the [Steinberg::Vst::IAudioProcessor](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html) interface represents the audio-specific part of a processing component.
 Let's have a closer look at the concepts.